pnp/blog/content/microsoft-365-platform-community-call/2023-04-11/index.md

 ### Announcement

-* **Announcing Microsoft Teams toolkit cloud skill challenge** – do you want to learn how to build apps for Microsoft Teams?
-Introducing a challenge hosted by Luise Freese (MVP) to help you achieve this very objective.
-1. Register for the challenge, 2. work through the “Build and deploy apps for Microsoft Teams using Teams Toolkit for Visual Studio Code” Learning Path, and 3. submit the app you create to the challenge by the April 26th.
+* **Announcing Microsoft Teams toolkit cloud skills challenge** – do you want to learn how to build apps for Microsoft Teams?
+Introducing a challenge hosted by MVP [Luise Freese](https://twitter.com/LuiseFreese) | @LuiseFreese to help you achieve this very objective.
+1. Register for the challenge, 2. work through the “Build and deploy apps for Microsoft Teams using Teams Toolkit for Visual Studio Code” Learning Path, and 3. become a contributor and have the chance to win a prize!

 The host of this call was [Vesa Juvonen](http://twitter.com/vesajuvonen) (Microsoft) \| @vesajuvonen.
 Q&A takes place in chat throughout the call.